10up/wp-component-library/README.md

 ### Audience

 The 10up Component Library is not geared to teach anyone to become an engineer.
-Rather, it aims to illustrate how to engineer the 10up way.
-Therefore, these best practices are intended for capable engineers.
+Rather, it aims to provide basic code for common front-end components, as well as to illustrate how to engineer the 10up way.
+Therefore, these components are intended for capable engineers.

 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/08/10up_github_banner-2.png"></a>